top of page

 You only need to start.

-And start again if you fail.
+And if you stumble, begin again.

 Not tomorrow.